-Check all experience and education that apply to you and your farming partnersAgriculture-related college degree, General farming (over 3 years)
+Check all experience and education that apply to you and your farming partnersAgriculture-related college degree, Farm/Crop management (3 years or less), General farming (over 3 years)

 Additional agricultural experience includes: